Wentril/kubernetes_workshop/course.md

 - files in a volume
 - through the Kubernetes API (dynamically during runtime)

 As the motivation for using ConfigMaps, consider the following example.
 Imagine there is a web application that needs to connect to a database.
 Instead of hardcoding the database host in the application code, you can store it in a ConfigMap and reference it in the Pod specification.
-Thanks to that with simple change in ConfigMap you can change the configuration of the application without rebuilding the image.
-This mechanism becomes be very useful when developing the app locally and deploying it to different environments (e.g. development, staging, production).
+Thanks to that with simple change in ConfigMap, you can change the configuration of the application without rebuilding the image.
+This mechanism will be very useful when developing the app locally and deploying it to different environments (e.g. development, staging, production).

 Example of a ConfigMap: